adambard/learnxinyminutes-docs/javascript.html.markdown

 isEven(7); // false

+// An even shorter way to write a function similar to the above one is:
+// Parenthesis are not required if only one argument is specified;
+// By default, a single statement defined will be the return statement, hence `return` keyword is not required.

+const isOdd = number => number % 2 !== 0;

 // The "equivalent" of this function in the traditional syntax would look like this:

 function isEven(number) {